AppDaemon/appdaemon/docs/APPGUIDE.rst

     2018-11-04 16:08:54.553474 INFO lock: 999
     2018-11-04 16:08:54.553890 INFO lock: 1000

-The above scenario is only an issue when thread pinning is disabled, however another issue with threading arises  when apps call each other and modify variables using the ``get_app()`` call, regardless of whether or not apps are pinned.
-If a particular app is called at the same time from several different apps using ``get_app()``, the app in question will potentially be running on many threads at the same time, and any local resources such as instance variables that are updated could be corrupted. ``@ad.app_lock`` will also work well to address this situation, if it is applied to the function in the app that is being called.
-This will force the function to lock using the local lock of the app being called and will enable thread safe operation.
+The above scenario is only an issue when thread pinning is disabled.
+However, another issue with threading arises when apps call each other and modify variables using the ``get_app()`` call, regardless of whether or not apps are pinned.
+If a particular App is called at the same time from several different apps using ``get_app()``, the App in question will potentially be running on many threads at the same time, and any local resources such as instance variables that are updated could be corrupted. ``@ad.app_lock`` will also work well to address this situation, if it is applied to the function in the App that is being called.
+This will force the function to lock using the local lock of the App being called and will enable thread-safe operation.

 app1: